fabricejumel/MytestOnJetsonXaviere/README.md

 add of the french keyboard

-If i get the procedure  i wxil install
+If i get the procedure   from nvidia  and i get and  install sdk manager

+sudo apt install sdkmanager_1.0.1-5538_amd64.deb